-How to Be Financially Successful as a Personal Trainer.
-Paul discusses the 10 key traits that successful personal trainers have in common, plus common pitfalls that can sink their career before it starts.
+How to Be Financially Successful as a Personal Trainer and Yoga Teacher.
+Paul discusses the 10 key traits that successful personal trainers and Yoga Teachers have in common, plus common pitfalls that can sink their career before it starts.

 A recent job applicant applied for a coaching position and raised some concerns about how he can be financially successful at Sand & Steel.
 Afterall, we have really great coaches, and he wanted to make sure he would get enough clients to support his family.
 A justifiable concern to be sure.
 In particular, he asked:“Paul if I start @ Sand & Steel.
 Will you automatically assign clients to me?
 I want to leave Anywhere Fitness because I don’t like having to compete with other coaches.”